Lazza: 2018-2020: Re Mida and J

-On July 17, 2020, he released the third mixtape J, composed of ten tracks featuring the collaboration of various Italian rappers Capo Plaza, Tha Supreme, Guè Pequeno, Shiva, Rondodasosa, Dark Polo Gang and Gemitaiz.
-In the same year he featured on three tracks of the mixtape Bloody Vinyl 3 of DJ producers Slait, Low Kidd, Young Miles and Tha Supreme.
+On 6 July 2020, he announced the release of the mixtape J, released on July 17.
+The album consists of ten tracks in collaboration with artists such as Capo Plaza, Thasup, Pyrex and Tony Effe (then part of the collective Dark Polo Gang), Guè, Shiva, Rondodasosa, Geolier and Gemitaiz.
+In the same year, he was featured in three tracks in the mixtape Bloody Vinyl 3 by DJ producer Slait, Low Kidd, Young Miles and Thasup.